cmuparlay/concurrent_deferred_rc/README.md

 This library is part of the following research project.
 If you use it for scientific purposes, please cite it as follows:

 > **Concurrent Deferred Reference Counting with Constant-Time Overhead**<br />
-> Daniel Anderson, Guy E. Blelloch, Yunhao Wei<br />
+> Daniel Anderson, Guy E. Blelloch, Yuanhao Wei<br />
 > The 42nd ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI 2021), 2021

 ## Getting started